-The animation includes safety messages on smoke alarms, fire safety in the home, escape plans, fire drills, bonfire safety and road safety.
+The animation includes safety messages on smoke alarms, fire safety in the home, escape plans, bedtime routine, how to make an emergency call, fire drills, bonfire safety and road safety.
 Books have also been produced to help support the programme.
-We take the interactive DVD into all primary and infant schools in South Yorkshire and it is shown alongside a fun-packed presentation by community safety staff.
+We take the interactive DVD into all primary schools in South Yorkshire and it is shown alongside a fun-packed presentation by community safety staff.